Measuring the stability and plasticity of recommender systems: Methodology

 \section{Methodology}

-Both the measures of stability and plasticity can only be obtained in the presence of change.
-A model trained on a stable dataset will be naturally stable, simply because the distributions it is modeling do not change significantly.
-Similarly, plasticity can only be measured if a model is forced to adapt to some change in the underlying data.
-The problem is that we do not know if, when, and to what extend natural changes occur, unless we investigate deep into the dynamics of each dataset.
-Realistically, such concept drifts and shifts, particularly in recommendation tasks, can be extremely complex given that they stem from an intricate combination of changes in user preferences and context, system functionality, and real-world exogenous variables.
+Both stability and plasticity can only be observed in the presence of change.
+A model trained on a stable dataset will be naturally stable, simply because the underlying distributions do not change significantly.
+The problem is that we typically do not know if, when, and to what extend natural changes occur, unless we investigate deep into the dynamics of each dataset.
+Realistically, concept drifts and shifts, particularly in recommendation tasks, can be extremely complex given that they stem from an intricate combination of user behavior dynamics, changes in the system -- e.g. in the user interface --, and real-world exogenous variables.

-A second problem is how to mimic a sufficiently realistic scenario of model training and deployment.
 We want a methodology that allows practitioners and system developers to profile and select models according to their needs.
 This methodology needs to be generally applicable and connected to realistic deployment scenarios for results to be meaningful.

-Finally, we need metrics that effectively capture the concepts we are trying to measure, ideally agnostic to the accuracy (and beyond accuracy) measures we wish to focus on.
+In addition, we need metrics that effectively capture the concepts we are trying to measure, ideally agnostic to the accuracy (and beyond accuracy) measures we wish to focus on.